notsky23/CS188-P1-Search/README.md

 This project is a practice with different search techniques.<br>

-In this project, we will create a PacMan AI agent that uses search techniques and algorithms to move PacMan from a start position to a goal position or series of goal positions.<br><br>
+In this project, we will create a PacMan AI agent that uses search techniques and algorithms to move PacMan from a start position to a goal position, or series of goal positions.<br><br>

 ## Results:<br>